ingo/ingo.github.io/_recipes/greek_lemon_rice.md

 ---
-title: Greek Lemon Rice
-original_title: Greek Lemon Rice Recipe
+author: Suzy
 category: Sides
 description: Bright, flavor-packed Greek lemon rice made with onions, garlic, fresh lemon juice and herbs.
 This is an easy side dish and pairs beautifully with lots of Mediterranean favorites.
-image: Greek-Lemon-Rice-Recipe-4-683x1024.jpg
+image: greek_lemon_rice.jpg
+original_title: Greek Lemon Rice Recipe
 size: 6 servings
+source: https://www.themediterraneandish.com/greek-lemon-rice-recipe/
 time: 45 minutes
-author: Suzy
-source: https://www.themediterraneandish.com/greek-lemon-rice-recipe/
+title: Greek Lemon Rice
 ---
 This Greek lemon rice will prove you wrong if you think rice is just a dreaded, boring side dish.
 Once you give it a try, it might just become your favorite side of all time!
 This lemon rice pilaf is a fairly popular side dish, you may have sampled a version of it at your local Greek restaurant.

 ### Ingredients